peacockIT/Peacock-ESTK-Libraries-Docs/docs/source/scripts/Peacock-PPRO-BpmSlicer/readme.rst

-.. _Clips and markers from txt:
+.. _Clips and Markers from Txt:

-Clips and markers from txt
+Clips and Markers from Txt
 ==========================
 Basically this function does the same thing as the function `Clips and markers from midi`_ except that a pre converted txt file is the source with all midi note informations included.